S k i l l

 3. The square of the second term: b2

-To recognize that is to know an essential product in the "multiplication table" of algebra.
+The square of a binomial is a essential form in the "multiplication table" of algebra.

 Example 1.
 Square the binomial (x + 6).